 - Trespasser.
 This individual has no legal right from the owner to be on the property.
 The owner has no liability for potential injuries that may occur.

-The circumstances surrounding a person's classification or status as a visitor is important in slip & fall injury claims, as trespassers are typically less likely to succeed in holding a property owner liable for their injuries.
+The circumstances surrounding a person's classification or status as a visitor is important in premises liability claims, as trespassers are typically less likely to succeed in holding a property owner liable for their injuries.
 If you have any questions about these issues or would like to speak with an attorney about your potential case, use the confidential contact form on this page or call our office at (206) 727-4000 to request a free legal consultation.

 - Seek medical attention as soon as possible to receive a clear diagnosis of your injuries and other medical complications that may have resulted from the accident.

-- If the slip, trip, or fall occurs at a business or location where people are present, report the incident to staff or the appropriate person(s).
+- If the incident occurs at a business or location where people are present, report the incident to staff or the appropriate person(s).
 This will create a record of your situation and ensure that important details are captured.

 - Take pictures of the scene, including the specific object(s) or person(s) who may have contributed to your accident.
-Photographic evidence is extremely helpful in slip, trip, and fall cases.
+Photographic evidence is extremely helpful in premises liability cases.

 - Gather contact information of witnesses, employees, or other bystanders who may have important testimony about your incident.